Nonju/gkDesktop/README.md

 # gkDesktop
-Simple Google Keep desktop webview for windows to replace Google Keep chrome app
+Simple Google Keep desktop webview for windows to replace Google Keep chrome app should they stop supporting chrome apps